rl-institut/oemof-B3/docs/examples.rst

 * li-ion batteries,
 * transmission grid connection between BB and BE.

-The heat sector is not modeled.
+The heat sector is not modelled.

 Data for capacities of wind, photovoltaic and biomass as well as electricity demand have been taken from the grid development plan
 (`Netzentwicklungsplan <https://www.netzentwicklungsplan.de/sites/default/files/paragraphs-files/NEP_2035_V2021_1_Entwurf_Teil1.pdf>`_, p.
 41 ff.)
 :cite:`NEP2021_Entwurf_1`.
-Data for efficiencies and costs (specific annuity, fuel costs) are based on different sources as well as own assumptions.
+Data for efficiencies and costs (specific annuity, fuel costs) are based on different sources as well as on own assumptions.

 The electricity generating components and the grid cannot be expanded.
 Both are fixed.
-But it can be invested into battery storage to expand it.
+But the model can invest into the battery storage to expand it.

 The three examples have been built based on the grid development plan: